josealejandro2928/Angular-Material-Admin-Dashboard-/README.md

 # FrontendPagosAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.9.

-It is an example of an admin dashboard project.
-It is based on angular material components and the use of flex-layout.
+It is a basic administration panel to develop a customized project.
+It includes slow loading in the modules, translation functionality, dynamically changing of material theme, notification panel, basic registration component and an example dialog to edit user properties.
+The two example modules are ready to load the logic you want.

 ## Development server